 Every year, millions of people use personal loans for many reasons, from consolidating debt to paying for weddings or emergencies.
 Nonetheless, some consumers are hesitant to apply for a personal loan for fear it may hurt their credit score.
 This is an understandable concern.
 While new credit only accounts for 10 percent of your FICO® credit score, for example, sometimes a few points can make the difference between hundreds or thousands of dollars in additional interest payments over time.

-- checking your credit score online
+- You check your credit score online

-- employer background check
+- An employer does a background check

 - credit cards